samotari/crypto-terminal/README.md

 Open your browser and navigate to [localhost:3000](http://localhost:3000).
 You should see the settings screen the first time you open the app.

 ## Folder Structure

 Introduction to some of the less obvious folders:
-* `/build` - Temporary files used during the build process by Grunt.
+* `build/` - Temporary files used during the build process by Grunt.
-* `/css` - CSS you should be modifying.
+* `css/` - CSS you should be modifying.
 Gets processed during the Grunt build.
-* `/exports` - Files that are processed by browserify, which processes node.js modules so that they can be run in a browser.
+* `exports/` - Files that are processed by browserify, which processes node.js modules so that they can be run in a browser.
+* `grunt/` - Grunt task configuration files go here.
+* `html/` - Source HTML files go here (templates for example).
+* `scripts/` - Miscellaneous script files go here.
-* `/tasks` - Custom Grunt tasks live here.
+* `tasks/` - Custom Grunt tasks live here.
-* `/js` - JavaScript you should be modifying.
+* `js/` - JavaScript you should be modifying.
 Gets processed during the Grunt build.
-* `/www` - Final output from the build process.
+* `www/` - Final output from the build process.
 Minified and uglified, this is served in the app once you run it.

 ## Developing with Cryptocurrencies